qld-gov-au/swe/product-definition.md

 Service pages are used for all integrated services, web applications and online forms.
 All online forms should be developed in HTML as it is the only format that meets the accessibility requirements (and will work on any device).
 Other formats can be provided to supplement the HTML form.

-For more information, contact OSSSIO by emailing oss.products@dsiti.qld.gov.au or see the CUE standard [(Module 4: Online forms)](https://www.forgov.qld.gov.au/cue-module4-online-forms).
+Please refer to the [CUE Standard (Module 4: Online forms)](https://www.forgov.qld.gov.au/cue-module4-online-forms) for additional information.

 Refer to the global elements section and table below for service page components.